 Products and Services Net Sales - 2011 vs. 2010-The decrease in product net sales of \$600 million in 2011 compared to 2010 was primarily due to lower external product net sales of \$427 million at NCS, \$391 million at IDS and \$129 million at MS, partially offset by higher external product net sales of \$328 million at SAS.
-The decrease in external product net sales at IDS and NCS and the increase in external product net sales on the Standard Missile-2 (SM-2), Evolved Seasparrow Missile (ESSM) and Standard Missile-3 (SM-3) programs, principally from lower volume driven by scheduled lower production build rates.
-The decrease in external product net sales at MS was partially offset by higher net sales of \$274 million in 2011 compared to 2010 was primarily due to scheduled increases in design and production efforts.
+The decrease in external product net sales at IDS and NCS and the increase in external product net sales at SAS were primarily due to the activity in the programs described above.
+The decrease in external product net sales at MS was primarily due to lower net sales on the Standard Missile-2 (SM-2), Evolved Seasparrow Missile (ESSM) and Standard Missile-3 (SM-3) programs, principally from lower volume driven by scheduled lower production build rates.
+The decrease in external product net sales at MS was partially offset by higher net sales on the Small Diameter Bomb II (SDB II) and PavewayTM programs, principally from higher volume due to scheduled increases in design and production efforts.
 The increase in service net sales of \$274 million in 2011 compared to 2010 was primarily due to higher external service net sales of \$202 million at IIS and \$173 million at SAS, partially offset by lower external service net sales of \$101 million at IDS.
 The increase in external service net sales at IIS was primarily due to higher service net sales on classified programs.
-The increase in external service net sales at IIS was primarily due to higher service net sales on classified programs.
-The increase in external service net sales at IIS was primarily due to higher service net sales on classified programs.
-The increase in external service net sales at IIS was primarily due to higher service net sales on classified programs.
-The increase in external service net sales at IIS was primarily due to higher service net sales on classified programs.
-The increase in external service net sales at IIS was primarily due to higher service net sales on classified programs.
-The increase in external service net sales at IIS was spread across numerous programs with no individual or common significant driver.
+The increase in external service net sales at SAS was primarily due to increased volume on intelligence, surveillance and reconnaissance systems programs and higher service net sales related to RAST.
+The decrease in external service net sales at IDS was spread across numerous programs with no individual or common significant driver.